 chakra associated with being grounded and connected to universal energies.

-These two pieces emerged from research into the use of red in Japanese and Chinese cultures where it can symbolise vitality, long life, happiness and luck.
+This work is inspired by the use of red in Japanese and Chinese cultures where it can symbolise vitality, long life, happiness and luck.

 Print processes: Double dyeing - Devoré - Mono print - Screen print - Discharge - Hand painting - Bonding and stitching